-The registry is responsible for the overall administration of a top-level domain.
+The registry is responsible for the overall administration of a top-level domain (TLD).
 They set the policies for the domain, manage the registrations and generate the zone file.

-One.com is a registrar for a number of TLD's, among others, .dk, .se and .de domains.
-However, for most domains we use our partner Ascio.
-Ascio is a registrar that caters to other registrars and webhosting providers.
-It allows us to offer a lot of TLD's to our customers, without having to adapt our systems to each registry.
+one.com is a registrar for a number of TLDs, among others, .dk, .se and .de domains.
+However, for a lot of domains, we use our partner Ascio.
+Ascio is a registrar that caters to other registrars and web hosting providers.
+It allows us to offer a lot of TLDs to our customers, without having to adapt our systems to each registry.